Ruchita7/sunshine_watch_face/README.md

 ##Overview

-Built a watch face for Android Wear so users can access Sunshine's weather information at a glance.Sunshine's mobile app(used in the Udacity Advanced Android course) synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+Sunshine's mobile app(used in the Udacity Advanced Android course) synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+This project is used to design a watch face for Android Wear so that users can access Sunshine's weather information at a glance.

 ![device-2016-04-18-224606](https://cloud.githubusercontent.com/assets/15085932/14612956/8415aee0-05b7-11e6-80fc-9fbb3318dc9c.png)
 ![preview_digital_circular](https://cloud.githubusercontent.com/assets/15085932/14612954/84137648-05b7-11e6-8e7a-51cad4a84ea2.png)